21 Amazing Fluffy Animals in the World

 Angora Rabbit

-7. Ragamuffin Cat
+7. Ragamuffin Cat (Felis catus)

 A Ragamuffin cat weighs about 12 lbs and is mainly amber, blue, green, gold, hazel, and odd-eyed.
 It has numerous colors like white, black, blue, cream, red, brown, lilac, platinum, fawn, chocolate, and many more.
 It has a life expectancy of about 8-13 years.
 It has an average-sized head but its fur makes its head appear large.
 It has an incredibly tranquil nature and becomes accustomed to changes, so it can be a great buddy for those living in apartments.
-Its coat should be brushed on a daily basis with appropriate concern to keep it away from knots and tangles in the coat.
+Its coat should be brushed daily with appropriate concern to keep it away from knots and tangles in the coat.

 Also Read: All You Need To Know About Amphibians vs Reptiles